 - Establish a shared approach to measuring social isolation in the community and identifying individuals in need of support.

-- Assess research gaps
+- assessed research gaps;

 Evaluation, Sustainability and Knowledge Mobilization

-The SIIP evaluation strategy will use shared measurement to support continuous improvement.
+The SIIP evaluation strategy uses shared measurement to support continuous improvement.
 Collaborating organizations will track progress toward common goals in the same way.
 This allows for continuous improvement, ensures that all efforts remain aligned, and enables participants to hold each other accountable and learn from each other’s successes and failures.

 A developmental evaluation approach will be used in the early years of the SIIP project, as we establish the initiative’s core structure and processes, and build relationships among collaborating organizations and other community stakeholders.
-The SIIP Team will also evaluate funded programs, while developing a longer-term evaluation strategy to measure system-level changes and the impact of SIIP on our target population.
+The SIIP Team will also evaluate funded programs while developing a longer-term evaluation strategy to measure system-level changes and the impact of SIIP on our target population.